Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Create single-page dashboards for your team or multi-page reports for clients, all with information tailored to a particular campaign.

-There are no fixed columns or widget areas, so you can literally drag and drop data anywhere that makes the most sense for your specific report.
+There are no fixed columns or widget areas, so you can literally drag-and-drop data anywhere that makes the most sense for your specific report.

 You can also include links and clickable images to create video libraries, product catalogs, etc.